 Prairie Grove Airlight Outdoor Telephone Booth, telephone booth installed at the southwest corner of East Douglas and Parker Streets in Prairie Grove, Arkansas, in the United States

-The Prairie Grove Airlight Outdoor Telephone Booth is a metal and glass telephone booth built around 1960 and located at the corner of East Douglas and Parker Streets.
-Standing just over 7 feet tall on a concrete base with an aluminum roof, it houses an old-style telephone on a shelf and a fluorescent ceiling light so calls could be made at any time of day.
+The Prairie Grove Airlight Outdoor Telephone Booth is a metal and glass phone booth from around 1960, standing at the corner of East Douglas and Parker Streets in Prairie Grove, Arkansas.
+It sits on a concrete base, reaches just over 7 feet (about 2.1 meters) tall, and still holds an original-style telephone on an interior shelf below a fluorescent ceiling light.

 The community of curious travelers